The best places to go on holiday in Europe in October

 Elounda Beach Hotel & Villas, Crete

-Recommended by A&K’s Europe product manager, Europe, John Berry
+Recommended by A&K’s Head of Operations & Customer Experience, John Berry

 When the hordes of families that flock to the island in the school holidays have all dispersed, Crete basks under a late summer sun.
 In October, it's still open for business as usual, making it a blissful time to visit.
 The traditionally Cretan-style Elounda Beach Hotel & Villas complex is scattered amid 16 hectares of landscaped grounds beside the mountain-backed Bay of Mirabello.
 The property, a Leading Hotel of the World, offers sensational views of the Aegean Sea, and access to two private, sandy beaches and an outdoor saltwater pool from which to enjoy them.
 The glistening turquoise waters remain warm late into the season.
 The seafront rooms with steps down to the beach provide a little piece of personal paradise for those who love swimming in the sea.
 If you suffer from itchy feet on holiday, there’s tennis, mini-golf, scuba diving, water sports, and a health and fitness club offering yoga, Pilates and aerobics on site.
 Stay for a week and you can dine in a different restaurant every night, enjoying worldwide cuisine from Greek to Japanese to Peruvian.
 Outside the resort, you’ll find charming villages and beautiful scenery.
 If you’ve read Victoria Hislop’s historical blockbuster novel The Island, a visit to Spinalonga, a former leper colony and the location of her tale of love, secrecy and devastation is an absolute must.
 And while a helicopter tour will provide some amazing views of this Greek goddess, scuba diving lessons will bring you an altogether different, although no less incredible, perspective of life under her ocean borders.